-Your super child has informed you about the Dahlicious Dress Up Day with plenty of time to spare (lucky you) - here are some costumes ideas if you have a bit of time to help them become a Roald Dahl hero.
+Your super child has informed you about getting dressed up all Dahlicious for Roald Dahl Day with plenty of time to spare (lucky you) - here are some costumes ideas if you have a bit of time to help them become a brave Roald Dahl character.

 For those parents lucky enough to have a bit of notice, there is great fun to be had in creating your child's unique Roald Dahl character costume at home.
 Here are a selection of our favourites.